Goth subculture: History

-Gothic genre

-The bands that defined and embraced the gothic rock genre included Bauhaus, early Adam and the Ants, the Cure, the Birthday Party, Southern Death Cult, Specimen, Sex Gang Children, UK Decay, Virgin Prunes, Killing Joke, and the Damned.
-Near the peak of this first generation of the gothic scene in 1983, The Face Paul Rambali recalled that there were "several strong Gothic characteristics" in the music of Joy Division.
-In 1984, Joy Division's bassist Peter Hook named Play Dead as one of their heirs: "If you listen to a band like Play Dead, who I really like, Joy Division played the same stuff that Play Dead are playing.
-They're similar."

 By the mid-1980s, bands began proliferating and became increasingly popular, including the Sisters of Mercy, the Mission, Alien Sex Fiend, the March Violets, Xmal Deutschland, the Membranes, and Fields of the Nephilim.
 Record labels like Factory, 4AD and Beggars Banquet released much of this music in Europe, and through a vibrant import music market in the US, the subculture grew, especially in New York and Los Angeles, California, where many nightclubs featured "gothic/industrial" nights and bands like Black Tape for a Blue Girl, Theatre of Ice, Human Drama and The Wake became key figures for the genre to expand on an nationwide level.
-The popularity of 4AD bands resulted in the creation of similar US labels, such as Wax Trax!
-Records and Projekt.

 The 1990s saw further growth for some 1980s bands and the emergence of many new acts, as well as new goth-centric U.S. record labels such as Cleopatra Records, among others.
 According to Dave Simpson of The Guardian, "[I]n the 90s, goths all but disappeared as dance music became the dominant youth cult".
-As a result, the goth movement went underground and fractured into cyber goth, Shock rock, Industrial metal, Gothic metal, and Medieval folk metal.
+As a result, the goth movement went underground and fractured into cyber goth, shock rock, industrial metal, gothic metal, and Medieval folk metal.
 Marilyn Manson was seen as a "goth-shock icon" by Spin.

 Art, historical and cultural influences

 The Goth subculture of the 1980s drew inspiration from a variety of sources.
 Some of them were modern or contemporary, others were centuries-old or ancient.
 Michael Bibby and Lauren M. E. Goodlad liken the subculture to a bricolage.
-Among the music-subcultures that influenced it were Punk, New wave, and Glam.
+Among the music-subcultures that influenced it were punk, new wave, and glam.
 But it also drew inspiration from B-movies, Gothic literature, horror films, vampire cults and traditional mythology.
 Among the mythologies that proved influential in Goth were Celtic mythology, Christian mythology, Egyptian mythology, and various traditions of Paganism.